eemurat3/AdvancedC-/README.md

 5. Resource Acquisition is Iniialization (RAII)
  * the only code that can be quaranted to be executed after exception is thrown are the destructor of objects residing on the stack
- * Resource management therefore needs to be tied to the lifespan of suitable objects in order to gain automatic deallocaton and reclamation
+ * Resource management therefore needs to be tied to the lifespan of suitable objects in order to gain automatic deallocaton and reclamation you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3
 6. Struct Vs. Class
  * The most big different of class and struct, struct's default access specifier is public and class 's default access specifier is private